 Expression in Eighteenth- and Nineteenth-Century German Philosophy, special issue of Graduate Faculty Philosophy Journal 27:2 (2006).

-"Boundary, Ambivalence, Jaibería, or, How to Appropriate Hegel," forthcoming in Creolizing Hegel, ed.
+"Boundary, Ambivalence, Jaibería, or, How to Appropriate Hegel," Creolizing Hegel, ed.
 Michael Monahan (Rowman & Littlefield, 2017).

-"Dialectics as Resistance: Hegel, Benjamin, Adorno," forthcoming in Hegel and Resistance, ed.
+"Dialectics as Resistance: Hegel, Benjamin, Adorno," Hegel and Resistance, ed.
 Bart Zantvoort (Bloomsbury Press, 2017).

-“Hegel, History, and Race,” forthcoming in The Oxford Handbook of Philosophy and Race, ed.
+“Hegel, History, and Race,” The Oxford Handbook of Philosophy and Race, ed.
 Naomi Zack (Oxford University Press, 2016).

-“Subjectivity, According to Hegel,” forthcoming in The Oxford Handbook of Hegel, ed.
+“Subjectivity, According to Hegel,” The Oxford Handbook of Hegel, ed.
 Dean Moyar (Oxford University Press, 2016).

 “Normative Ambivalence and the Future of Critical Theory: Adorno & Horkheimer, Castro-Gómez, Quijano on Rationality, Modernity, Totality,” in Critical Theory and the Challenge of Praxis, ed.
 Stefano Giachetti Ludovisi (London: Ashgate, 2015).